 Award for Excellence in Cultural Resource Management

-This award will be presented to an individual or a group to recognize lifetime contributions and special achievements in the categories of program administration/management, site preservation, and research in cultural resource management.
-It is intended that at least one award will be made each year and the category will rotate annually.
-The 2020 Award for Excellence in Cultural Resource Management will be presented in the PROGRAM ADMINISTRATION/MANAGEMENT category.
-Candidates may include individuals employed by federal, state, tribal, or local government agencies, museums, educational institutions, and similar institutions who have developed and or implemented public policy, regulations, and ordinances that further cultural resource site protection and historic preservation on a local or regional basis.
+This award will be presented to an individual or a group to recognize lifetime contributions and special achievements in program administration/management, site preservation, or research in cultural resource management.
+Candidates may include individuals employed by federal, state, tribal, or local government agencies, , cultural resources management companies, museums, educational institutions, and similar institutions who have developed and or implemented public policy, regulations, and ordinances that further cultural resource site protection and historic preservation on a local or regional basis.

 Who Is Eligible to Submit Nominations or Apply for the Award